OctoPrint/plugins.octoprint.org/_plugins/finetunerptr.md

 featuredimage: /assets/img/plugins/finetunerptr/OctoPrint-FineTuneRptr.png

-compatibility:

-  os:
-  - Repetier Firmware

 ---

 Clean and structured UI for Repetier-Firmware based printers.
-Helps you in maintainance situations as it keeps the most important tools always accessible.
+Helps you in maintenance situations as it keeps the most important tools always accessible.